 Challenge of leaving an abusive relationship

 It can be especially challenging for people with disabilities to leave an abusive relationship.
 Survivors with disabilities may be concerned about losing autonomy or custody of their children.
 Others may mistrust medical or court systems or worry about being institutionalized.
 Money is a big barrier to leaving.
-Survivors with disabilities often experience financial abuse from their partners and struggle with economic policies that make it hard for them to escape poverty.
+Survivors with disabilities often experience financial abuse from their partners and struggle with economic policies that make it hard to escape poverty.

-People with mobility issues may lack the transportation they need to get to a shelter, while people who lack hearing may find it difficult to reach out to a helpline.
+People with mobility issues may lack the transportation to get to a shelter, while people who lack hearing may find it difficult to reach out to a helpline.
 People with multiple marginalized identities like BIPOC and LGBTQ individuals may have an even harder time accessing resources or being believed by social workers, health professionals, police, and courts.

 ADAWS: https://www.adwas.org/ Serves Deaf and DeafBlind survivors of domestic violence, sexual assault, and harassment.